github/docs/content/codespaces/customizing-your-codespace/personalizing-github-codespaces-for-your-account.md

 When using any development environment, customizing the settings and tools to your preferences and workflows is an important step. {% data variables.product.prodname_github_codespaces %} allows for two main ways of personalizing your codespaces.

-- [Settings Sync](#settings-sync) - You can share your {% data variables.product.prodname_vscode %} settings between the desktop application and the {% data variables.product.prodname_vscode_shortname %} web client.
+- [Settings Sync](#settings-sync) - You can synchronize your {% data variables.product.prodname_vscode %} settings between the desktop application and the {% data variables.product.prodname_vscode_shortname %} web client.
 - [Dotfiles](#dotfiles) – You can use a `dotfiles` repository to specify scripts, shell preferences, and other configurations.

 {% data variables.product.prodname_github_codespaces %} personalization applies to any codespace you create.